 - One bottle of 50 Potable Aqua Germicidal Water Purification Tablets with one bottle of 50 PA Plus

-- Effective against bacteria and Giardia lamblia
+- Portable water treatment is effective against bacteria and Giardia lamblia

 I mainly keep it in my bag as a back up to my main means of water purification.
 I recommend packing some type of instant coffee or something to mix in with this as well just so you can stomach it.